 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Ronoh is from Kenya.
+He has 3 children.
 He needs a loan of $250 to buy additional corn to restock his supply.

 In order to support his family Ronoh runs a cereal selling business focused on corn kernels.
 Although the demand is there, Ronosh has to face traveling on the poor road infrastructure in order to go get his corn, as well as sell it, costing him sales time.